Skip to content

 Ali et al. 2020 - Chicken Liver Heavy Metals in Erbil

-Ali et al. measured ten trace and toxic elements in twenty chicken liver samples from Erbil city markets using ICP-OES.
-The paper is direct poultry offal occurrence evidence, not muscle-meat evidence.
+Ali et al. measured ten trace and toxic elements in twenty chicken liver samples from Erbil and Duhok (Kurdistan Region, Iraq) using ICP-OES on dried, acid-digested tissue.
+The paper is direct poultry offal occurrence evidence, not muscle-meat evidence, and reports all values on a dry-weight basis.

 Key numbers